danielbeeke/danielbeeke.github.io/src/pages/open-source.md

 skip: true
 ---

 You can sponsor me so that I can do more Open Source work.

-It is also possible to make known which issues you want to see solved.
+It is also possible to make known which issues you want to see solved. <br>
 Contact me for requests.

 ### I am open to the following Open Source work: